jmandel/fhir-js-client/docs/migration.md

     patient.read().then(...).catch(...).finally(...)
     ```

     4.2.
-Other requests should be convertable to `client.request()`.
+Other requests should be convertible to `client.request()`.
 We can't
     cover every possible scenario, but we can provide an example for one use case
     that seems to be very common - fetching patient observations.
     ```js